core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Different Sources for Group Observation Data # {#appendix-different-sources}

-While the clients usually receive the phantom registration request and other information related to the group observation through an Informative Response, the same data can be made available through different services, such as the following ones.
+While the clients usually receive the phantom registration request and other information related to the group observation through an informative response (see {{ssec-server-side-informative}}), the same data can be made available through different services, such as the following ones.

 ## Topic Discovery in Publish-Subscribe Settings